 As you can see, the WoodRat looks nothing like a dovetail jig and with good reason.
 Instead of having finger templates dictating where your dovetails go, you're free to position joints wherever you like across your board.
 There are no guidebushes as the router is firmly held on plates.

-Most dovetail jigs make heavy weather of dovetails and the resulting joints look machine made, especially when using carbide bits.
-Often they are cumbersome to use and inaccurate.
+Dovetail jigs tend to make heavy weather of dovetails and the resulting joints look machine made, especially when using tungsten carbide tipped bits.
+Often they are cumbersome to use and not very accurate.
+The WoodRat is very different.

 Versatile, SImple, Accurate